cotton6/COTTON-size-does-matter/code/preprocessing/README.md

 python mergeLabel.py --brand Example_top
 ```

+## Preprocess for DressCode
+If you start from using DressCode instead of raw_Data, you don't need to run the above preprocessing.
+We provide the preprocessing for DressCode.
+Please refer to the file "COTTON_preprocess_for_DressCode.py"

 # Build Dataset
 Finally, after all the preprocessing steps, we are going to build the training datasets.
 Each dataset should contains the following directories.